etn-ccis/blui-angular-workflows/login-workflow/docs/services.md

 `PxbAuthConfig` a configuration service; it is used to enable/disable settings in the auth workflow.
 These properties are typically set only once and do not change.
 Some UI configuration properties are also passed in.

-> This object must be configured on application load (app.component.ts) for all settings to correctly apply.
+> This object must be configured on application load (app.component.ts) for the `show[Page]` properties to take effect.

 ### Usage